Waimea Falls

 The Watershed

-Waimea waterfall depends entirely on rainfall in the Koʻolau Mountains.
+Waimea Falls depends entirely on rainfall in the Koʻolau Mountains.
 The water you see has traveled from upland forests, through streams, and down into the Valley.
 Because of this:

 • The waterfall is weather-dependent.